|fastlane||fixed changelog names|

 What is it?

-Pagan is an opus editor that can read/write midi files.
-It exists because I wanted to be able to write music in a way that represents how I look at music rather than try to translate musical ideas to and from a different structure, like a game of broken telephone.
+Essentially, it exists because I wanted to be able to write music in a way that represents how I look at music rather than try to translate musical ideas to and from a different structure, like a game of broken telephone.
 It may be for you, it may not.
 You do you.

 master branch should always be the most stable.
 I use android studio to build and if you don't, you probably don't need any direction from me.